 Heartfulness online course

-So both MBSR and this course will learn you how to be more mindful in your live, reduce stress and you will definitely learn how to meditate.
-Both of these course have excellent teachers.
+So both MBSR and this course will learn you how to be more mindful in your life, reduce stress and you will definitely learn how to meditate.
+Both of these courses have excellent teachers.

 It is more expensive than the previous course, but the tools you will learn are invaluable.

-I agree that the price tag on this course is rather high, but they offer support groups which is a huge plus. it means they are trying to close the gap between in person courses as much as possibly can be done.
+I agree that the price tag on this course is rather high, but they offer support groups which is a huge plus.
+It means they are trying to close the gap between in person courses as much as possible can be done.
 As far as support goes, it does not get better than this course.